Stonewall (charity): Opposition

-In October 2018, activists urged Stonewall to acknowledge that "a conflict exists between transgenderism and sex-based women’s rights".
+In October 2018, critics urged Stonewall to acknowledge that "a conflict exists between transgenderism and sex-based women's rights".
 In response, CEO Ruth Hunt wrote: "We do not and will not acknowledge this.
 Doing so would imply that we do not believe that trans people deserve the same rights as others."

+In 2018, the feminist campaign group For Women Scotland formed because of the perception that an expansion in trans rights sought by Stonewall would affect single-sex spaces.

-In October 2019, the advocacy group LGB Alliance formed in opposition to Stonewall's policies on transgender issues.
+In October 2019, the lobby group LGB Alliance formed in opposition to Stonewall's policies on transgender issues.
 Lesbian barrister Allison Bailey, who helped establish the organisation, initiated legal action against Stonewall in July 2020, claiming she had been victimised as a result.
 She lost all her claims against Stonewall, but the tribunal found that her Barristers' chambers had victimised her because of her tweet about the idea of a "cotton ceiling" and her belief that Stonewall had a dangerous agenda regarding gender self-identification.

 In July 2022, NHS England responded to the Cass Review by deciding to close the NHS Gender Identity Development Service.
 Instead, it will create two new centres in London and Manchester.
 Stonewall praised the decision as an action to reduce unacceptable waiting times.
-The Economist described Stonewall's response as putting "a very brave face on it" because the mood in Britain appears to be changing against groups, like Stonewall, that hold the belief that gender identity is paramount and towards "maintaining support for sex-based rights and evidence-based medicine".
+The Economist described Stonewall's response as putting "a very brave face on it".

 Also in July 2022, Stonewall received backlash and criticism for claiming that 2-year-olds could identify as transgender.
 The charity later published a clarification, saying that the original statement "was unclear".

 Writing in The Times, Stonewall co-founder and former Conservative MP Matthew Parris criticised the charity for getting "tangled up in the trans issue" and being "cornered into an extreme stance".
 Kelley responded that support for transgender rights was the norm for LGBT organisations and that she was "really comfortable" with Stonewall's direction as an organisation.

 Stonewall's policy on self-identification has been criticised by founding members such as Simon Fanshawe, and actor and gay rights activist Simon Callow.

+In November 2023, Minister for Women and Equalities Kemi Badenoch attacked Stonewall as having been taken over by "leftist" thinking.
+She said: "It's not the same Stonewall of 20 or 30 years ago, which started advising government and saying: 'Well, this is what you need to do in order to serve a particular community.'
+And then it overreached and started giving people legal advice or advice that is certainly different from what the Equality Act says."
+Stonewall defended its work, saying it provides expert guidance to employers to support LGBTQ+ people at work, and does not offer legal advice.